BurntSushi/rust/src/doc/trpl/error-handling.md

 handling.

-## The Short Story
+## The short story

 Since this chapter is long, it is useful to have a quick summary for error handling in Rust.
 These are some good "rules of thumb."
 They are emphatically *not* commandments.
 There are probably good reasons to break every one of these heuristics!

 * If you're writing short example code that would be overburdened by error